+Appointment (a a) Promotion/Re-grading ----------------------- ---- ----------------------

+- (i) Promotion Promotion rank for Graduate Masters/Mistresses. - (ii) Re-grading A Principal Assistant Master/Mistress with a local first degree plus teacher training qualifications (or equivalent) is eligible for consideration for re-grading in his/her serving school as Senior Graduate Master/Mistress. (updated on 1 September 2008) - (b) Direct Appointment

-Appointment Requirements : (a) Promotion Promotion rank for Graduate Masters/Mistresses. (b) Direct Appointment Candidates should have fulfilled all requirements for normal promotion to this rank.
+Candidates should have fulfilled all requirements for normal promotion to this rank.
 The decision of direct appointment of teachers to promotion rank must be supported by the majority of members of the Incorporated Management Committee and is fully justifiable.
-Type of Work: Secondary Schools (a) In charge of an academic/cultural/practical subject up to HKCE Examination or HKASL/HKAL Examination level; or (b) Performing duties of special responsibility; or (c) Other related duties as considered appropriate in addition to class teaching up to Secondary 7 level in a secondary school.
-Special Schools (a) In charge of an academic subject in the secondary (b) Performing duties of special responsibility; or (c) Other related duties as considered appropriate in addition to class teaching up to Secondary 5 level in a special school.
-Promotion Prospects: Principal Graduate Master/Mistress, Principal II or Principal I Senior Graduate Masters/Mistresses will be eligible for consideration for promotion to Principal Graduate Master/Mistress, Principal II or Principal I after they have had at least three years of acceptable secondary school experience in the post in a government or aided secondary or the secondary section of an aided special school or, since 1 September 1990, a caput or assisted private school or a bought-place school bound by contract with proven ability to take charge of an academic/cultural/practical subject or to perform other duties of special responsibility and have undertaken training course(s), including training in secondary school administration/management, specified by the Permanent Secretary or other equivalent training course(s)

-acceptable to the Incorporated Management Committee based on the criteria/guiding principles as prescribed in Section 5 of this Compendium.
+Type of Work: Secondary Schools

+- (a) In charge of an academic/cultural/practical subject up to HKCE Examination or HKASL/HKAL Examination level; or - (b) Performing duties of special responsibility; or - (c) Other related duties as considered appropriate in addition to class teaching up to Secondary 7 level in a secondary school.

+- (a) In charge of an academic subject in the secondary section of a special school; or - (b) Performing duties of special responsibility; or - (c) Other related duties as considered appropriate in addition to class teaching up to Secondary 5 level in a special school.

+Promotion Prospects: Principal Graduate Master/Mistress, Principal II or Principal I

+Senior Graduate Masters/Mistresses will be eligible for consideration for promotion to Principal Graduate Master/Mistress, Principal II or Principal I after they have had at least three years of acceptable secondary school experience in the post in a government or aided secondary or the secondary section of an aided special school or, since 1 September 1990, a caput or assisted private school or a bought-place school bound by contract ability with proven to take charge of an academic/cultural/practical subject or to perform other duties of special responsibility and have undertaken training course(s), including training in secondary school administration/management, specified by the Permanent or other equivalent training Secretary course(s) acceptable to the Incorporated Management Committee based on the criteria/guiding principles as prescribed in Section 5 of this Compendium.
+With effect from the 2004/05 school year, aspiring principals are required to attain the Certification for Principalship, in addition to complying with the appointment conditions in force at the time, before they could be considered for appointment to principalship. (updated on 1 September 2005)